+USA!
+USA!
 There's a long history [of remedies].
 The Gentleman's Companion, a book that came out in 1939, lists at least 26 of them.
 Frank Meier at the Ritz Bar, Paris, created the "Corpse Reviver" -- to be taken before 11am, or "whenever steam and energy are needed".

 The Bloody Truth Legend has it that Pete Petiot invented the Bloody in Paris at Harry's New York Bar in 1921.
 After Prohibition was repealed he moved to New York.
 That's where he added Tabasco and started making it with gin, since vodka was scarce.
 The gin drink was called the "Red Snapper".
 As for the celery, that was added by mistake at the Pump Room in Chicago during the 60s.

 Mimosas: Not Just for Chicks Champagne with any sort of fruit puree is also soothing.
 The bubbles kind of tickle and ease the pain away.

+What About Beer?
 I used to work in this Irish pub and these guys would come in at noon or so in a lot of pain.
 We'd mix three parts lager to one part Bloody mix.